ooples/pine_script_docs/source/primer/Next_steps.rst

 - This `Pine User Manual <https://www.tradingview.com/pine-script-docs/en/v5/index.html>`__
 - Our `Pine Reference Manual <https://www.tradingview.com/pine-script-reference/v5/>`__

+The `Pine User Manual <https://www.tradingview.com/pine-script-docs/en/v5/index.html>`__ is in HTML format and in English only.

+The `Pine Reference Manual <https://www.tradingview.com/pine-script-reference/v5/>`__ exists in two formats: the HTML format we just linked to, and the popup version, which can be accessed from the Pine Editor, by either CTRL + clicking on a keyword, or by using the Editor's "More/Pine Script reference (pop-up)" menu.

 There are five different versions of Pine, so be sure the documentation you use corresponds to the Pine version you are coding with.

-See